Félix de Azara

-Félix Manuel de Azara y Perera (18 May 1746 – 20 October 1821) was a Spanish military officer, naturalist, and engineer.
+Félix de Azara y Perera (18 May 1742 – 20 October 1821) was a Spanish military officer, naturalist, and engineer.

 Life

-Félix de Azara was born on 18 May 1746 in Barbunales, Aragon.
+Félix de Azara y Perera was born on 18 May 1746 in Barbuñales, Aragon.
 He joined the army and attended a Spanish military academy.
 He was commissioned as an engineer, distinguishing himself on various expeditions.
 He spent the next thirteen years of his life in the military and rose to the rank of brigadier general in the Spanish Army.